ewallah/moodle-tool_translate/README.md

 From the command line, it is possible to translate a complete

  - course: php admin/tool/translate/cli/translate_course.php --engine=aws --courseid=22 --from=en --to=fr
- - plugin: php admin/tool/translate/cli/translate_component.php --engine=aws --component=tool_translate --from=en --to=fr
+ - plugin: php admin/tool/translate/cli/translate_component.php --engine=aws --component=tool_translate --from=en --to=nl

 ## Admin tools ##